it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 **Strategy & Metrics**

 Want this to be a 1 or higher.
 Beyond that, it really depends on what the KPIs are that they are tracking.
-Perhaps we need to give some thought to the types of KPIs we are looking for in order to be able to give relief based on this one.
+Some of the KPIs that may be relevant for the secure software development lifecycle are the Mean Time to Remediation, Flaw Creation Rate, and Portion of Application covered by Automated Security Testing

 **Policy & Compliance**